ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

      python -c "import julia; julia.install(); import diffeqpy; diffeqpy.install()"

-   Note that this links your python to python-jl enabling calls to Julia through pyjulia.
-Occasionally programs will interact with python-jl differently than the default python.
-If this occurs for you we recommend doing that operation in a different conda environment.
-However, if convenient you can undo this linking by replacing python-jl with python3 in the second command above.
-Just make sure to rerun the linking command once you are done.

 #.
 Finally, you can run RMG from any location by typing the following (given that you have prepared the input file as ``input.py`` in the current folder). ::

     python-jl replace/with/path/to/rmg.py input.py

 You may now use RMG-Py, Arkane, as well as any of the :ref:`Standalone Modules <modules>` included in the RMG-Py package.

 Test Suite